 - Preheat oven to 425º.
 Place a rimmed baking sheet on the bottom rack.

 - PIE: Peel and slice apples and place in a large bowl.
 Blend sugar, salt, spices and butter in a small bowl.
-Toss with apples and arrange in partially baked pie shell.
+Toss with apples and arrange in the partially baked pie shell.

 - Try using a tart apple like Granny Smith or Honeycrisp.